Is it bad if your child touches his private parts?

 For adults, watching kids touch their private parts, or even touch another child's private parts can be alarming.
-But, its important to know that there's no sexual meaning behind what they're doing.
+But, it is important to know that there's no sexual meaning behind what they're doing.
 This exploration is purely a result of their curiosity.

 According to Deborah M. Roffman, a human-sexuality educator and author, "Her experiments may look like play to you, but they're actually serious study."

 Boys also tend to have a more exhibitionist approach when it comes to these things.
 It's not uncommon to see little boys running around naked, or showing their private parts to people.